 - Make sure to thank the council members and other allies who supported your effort.
-A thank-you note or postcard in the mail can help decorate their home office! - Ask supportive council members if they would like to co-author an op-ed for a local paper (let us know and our press team will make it an easy process).
+A thank-you note or postcard in the mail can help decorate their home office! - Ask supportive council members if they would like to co-author an op-ed for a local paper (Let us know and our press team will make it an easy process).

-5. Share the resolution with your federal and/or state representative and senators.
+5. Share the resolution with your state assembly member and your federal representative and senators.

-Your resolution will have even more impact if you make sure your federal elected officials (and state legislators if applicable) know about it and if you engage your local government champions in your advocacy with your Representative and Senators.
+Your resolution will have even more impact if you make sure your assembly member and federal elected officials know about it and if you engage your local government champions in your advocacy with your state and federal legislators.

-- Get an official copy of the resolution from the city or county clerk (usually available in a week or so after the vote) and send copies to the representative for your congressional district, your senators, state legislators as appropriate, and other influential groups, such as local unions. - Ask the local council members who supported the resolution to join a virtual delegation to meet with your federal elected officials to explain why they passed the resolution and to urge support for the federal legislation.
+- Get an official copy of the resolution from the city or county clerk (usually available in a week or so after the vote) and send copies to your district's state assembly member(s), the representative for your congressional district, your senators, and other influential groups, such as local unions. - Send a letter of support to the California legislature with a copy of the resolution copied and pasted into the same document (PDF or Word file) to the Assembly Health Committee via the California Legislature Position Letter Portal.
+For instructions on how to use the portal, view this reference sheet.
+You can use this template support letter to submit your letter and the resolution. - Ask the local council members who supported the resolution to join a virtual delegation to meet with your assembly member and/or federal elected officials to explain why they passed the resolution and to urge support for CalCare and Medicare for All.